MetaCenterCloudPuppet/cesnet-spark/README.markdown

  * neither Cloudera nor Hortonworks repositories are configured in this module (for Cloudera you can find list and key files here: [http://archive.cloudera.com/cdh5/debian/wheezy/amd64/cdh/](http://archive.cloudera.com/cdh5/debian/wheezy/amd64/cdh/))
  * *java* is not installed by this module (*openjdk-7-jre-headless* is OK for Debian 7/wheezy)

-* **No inter-node dependencies**: working HDFS is required before deploying of Spark History Server, dependency of Spark HDFS initialization on HDFS namenode is handled properly (if the class *spark::hdfs* is included on the HDF namenode, see example)
+* **No inter-node dependencies**: working HDFS is required before deploying of Spark History Server, dependency of Spark HDFS initialization on HDFS namenode is handled properly (if the class *spark::hdfs* is included on the HDFS namenode, see examples)

 <a name="usage"></a>
 ## Usage

+There are two cluster modes, how to use Spark (these modes can be both enabled):

+* **YARN mode**: Hadoop is used for computing and scheduling
+* **Spark mode**: Spark Master Server and Worker Nodes are used for computing and scheduling

+Optionaly **Spark History Server** can be used (for both YARN or Spark modes), which would also require Hadoop HDFS.

+The Spark mode doesn't support security, only YARN mode can be used with secured Hadoop cluster.

+Puppet classes to include:

+* everywhere: *spark*
+* YARN mode (requires Hadoop cluster with YARN, see CESNET Hadoop puppet module):
+ * client: *spark::frontend*
+* Spark mode:
+ * master: *spark::master*
+ * slaves: *spark::worker*
+* optionaly History Server (requires Hadoop cluster with HDFS, see CESNET Hadoop puppet module):
+ * *spark::historyserver*
+ * on HDFS namenode: *spark::hdfs*

 <a name="usage-yarn"></a>
 ### Spark in YARN cluster mode